OeufsDePie/OpenMVGFeeder/README.md

 sudo apt-get install libpng-dev libjpeg-dev libtiff-dev libxxf86vm1 libxxf86vm-dev libxi-dev libxrandr-dev
 ```

-Check if all files have been downloaded :
+Check if all files have been downloaded and compile openMVG :

 ```
 cd openMVG